 Due to the small geographical size of Sarpy County, all sirens are activated at the same time.
 During an activation, sirens will be sounded for about three minutes.
 There is no “all-clear” siren.
 Sirens may sound multiple times if additional warnings are issued or additional hazards emerge.

 For more information about NOAA Weather Radio please visit http://www.nws.noaa.gov/nwr/.
 The frequencies serving Sarpy County are 162.400 out of Omaha and 162.475 out of Lincoln.
 The Specific Area Message Encoding (SAME) number for Sarpy County is 031153.
 For more information about the Emergency Alert System (EAS) please visit https://www.fema.gov/emergency-alert-system.

 Reporting Siren Issues

-To report a faulty siren please email us at email@example.com.
-In your message please include location of the siren and a description the issues you believe are occurring.
+To report a faulty siren please email us at firstname.lastname@example.org.
+In your message please include location of the siren and a description of the issues you believe are occurring.